-2020 Disinfectant Residual - Monitoring in Distribution System by Treatment Plant

-Regulated Contaminant Test Date Units Health Goal MRDLG Allowed Level MRDL Highest RAA Quarterly Range of Detection Violation Yes/No Major Sources in Drinking Water Total Chlorine Residual 2020 ppm 4 4 0.70 0.60-0.79 No Water additive used to control microbes

-2020 Disinfectant By-Products - Monitoring in Distribution System Stage 2 Disinfection By-Products

-Regulated Contaminant Test Date Units Health Goal MCLG Allowed Level MCL Highest LRAA Range of Detection Violation Yes/No Major Sources in Drinking Water Total Trihalomethanes (TTHM) 2020 ppb n/a 80 46.75 17-80 No By-product of drinking water chlorination Haloacetic Acids (HAA5) 2020 ppb n/a 60 23 1.6-32 No By-product of drinking water disinfection
+2023 Disinfectant Residual - Monitoring in Distribution System by Treatment Plant Regulated Contaminant Test Date Units Health Goal MRDLG Allowed Level MRDL Highest RAA Quarterly Range of Detection Violation Yes/No Major Sources in Drinking Water Total Chlorine Residual 2023 ppm 4 4 0.74 0.67-0.81 No Water additive used to control microbes 2023 Disinfectant By-Products - Stage 2 Disinfection By-Products Monitoring in Distribution System Regulated Contaminant Test Date Units Health Goal MCLG Allowed Level MCL Highest Level LRAA Range of Detection Violation Yes/No Major Sources in Drinking Water Total Trihalomethanes (TTHM) 2023 ppb n/a 80 47.5 19-74 No By-product of drinking water chlorination Halogen Acids (HAA5) 2023 ppb n/a 60 20.75 2.4-33 No By-product of drinking water chlorination

-2020 Turbidity - Monitored every 4 hours at Plant Finished Water

-Highest Single Measurement Cannot exceed 1 NTU Lowest Monthly % of Samples Meeting Turbidity Limit of 0.3 NTU (minimum 95%) Violation Yes/No Major Sources in Drinking Water 0.21 NTU 100% No Soil Runoff
+2023 Turbidity - Monitored every 4 hours at Plant Finished Water Tap Highest Single Measurement Cannot exceed 1 NTU Lowest Monthly % of Samples Meeting Turbidity Limit of 0.3 NTU (minimum 95%) Violation Yes/No Major Sources in Drinking Water 0.09 NTU 100% No Soil Runoff

-Turbidity has no health effects.
+\Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
-These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.
+These organisms include bacteria, viruses, and parasites which can cause symptoms such as nausea, cramps, diarrhea, and associated headaches. \ These symptoms are not caused only by organisms in drinking water.
+If you experience any of these symptoms and they persist, you may want to seek medical advice.

-Regulated Contaminant Treatment Technique 2020 Typical Source of Contaminant Total Organic Carbon (ppm) The Total Organic Carbon (TOC) removal ratio is calculated as the ratio between the actual TOC removal and the TOC removal requirements.
+Regulated Contaminant Treatment Technique Typical Source of Contaminant Total Organic Carbon (ppm) The Total Organic Carbon (TOC) removal ratio is calculated as the ratio between the actual TOC removal and the TOC removal requirements.
 The TOC was measured each quarter and because the level was low, there is no TOC removal.
 Erosion of natural deposits.